front-commerce/developers.front-commerce.com/source/docs/advanced/payments/hipay.md

 Optional environment variables:

-- `FRONT_COMMERCE_HIPAY_NOTIFICATION_DELAY`: Payment capture notifications can arrive in the same time as payment authorization notifications, you can set a delay to prevent the notifications to be stored in the wrong order in the backend
+- `FRONT_COMMERCE_HIPAY_NOTIFICATION_DELAY`: Payment capture notifications can arrive in the same time as payment authorization notifications, you can set a delay (in milliseconds) to prevent the notifications to be stored in the wrong order in the backend

 ### Register the HiPay payment module in Front-Commerce